An Introduction to Arc Mapping

 The discovery of arc damage signifies to the investigator that the electrical cord at that localized area was energized at the time of the fire attack.
 The science associated with Arc Mapping is founded upon that one simple truth.
 Arc Mapping can provide a time dimension to the other forms of evidence which includes witness statements, burn patterns, ignition sources and fuel sources.

-In the previous example, at first glance, it appears the home owner was either lying or forgot the toaster was still plugged in.
+In the previous example, at first glance, it appears the home owner was either not being truthful or forgot the toaster was still plugged in.
 After all, if the toaster was not plugged in, how could there have been an arc if no electrical current was flowing?
 Well … suppose during the fire the power cord for a nearby coffee maker cord had been draped over the toaster cord.
-While both cords were attacked by fire, their insulation broke down such that electrical current in the coffee maker cord energized the unplugged toaster cord enabling an arc to occur in this cord.
+While both cords were attacked by fire, their insulation broke down in such a way that electrical current in the coffee maker cord energized the unplugged toaster cord enabling an arc to occur in this cord.

 So who should you turn to for technical guidance?
-According to NFPA 921, a fire investigator well versed in the methods of their guidelines.
+According to NFPA 921, a fire investigator who is well versed in the methods of their guidelines.
 NFPA 921 section 18.104.22.168 states the following:

 However, a good investigator knows there are instances when the services of an electrical engineer or metallurgist are warranted.